Skip to content

 \[ -\frac{dU}{dt} = k\frac{\partial H}{\partial \beta} \qquad -h\frac{d\beta}{dt} = -k\frac{\partial H}{\partial U} \]

-Let us now see how to derive the equations with the coupling \(\mathbf{Y}=\beta \mathbf{X}\).
-From the Leibniz rule for the bracket containing the coordinates of \(\mathbf{Y}\), given a Hamiltonian \(H\):
+Let now derive the equations with the coupling \(\mathbf{Y} = \beta \mathbf{X}\).
+Using the Leibniz rule for the bracket containing the coordinates of \(\mathbf{Y}\), for a Hamiltonian \(H\), we have:

 \[ \{Y_{i}, H\} = \{\beta X_{i}, H\} = \beta\{X_{i}, H\} + X_{i}\{\beta, H\} \]